 Do keep in mind that every baby is different, so even if you’ve used the SNOO with previous children, it doesn’t guarantee the next baby will like it.
 But generally, if you plan to use the SNOO for the full six months and for more than one baby, buying the SNOO upfront is actually less expensive than renting.

 The SNOO tends to have great resale value.

 Here’s another reason why you may want to buy instead of renting.
 The SNOO tends to resell quickly and for a pretty penny assuming you’ve maintained it well.
-Several KCL staffers have had luck selling their used SNOOs, in one case selling it for the exact price they originally paid for it.
+Several KCL staffers have had luck selling their used SNOOs, in one case selling them for the exact price they originally paid for them.
 Now we absolutely cannot promise that will happen for you.
 However, it’s worth looking at your local Facebook Marketplace or online parent groups to see how quickly used SNOOs sell, and for what price.